fee1-dead/lyrebird/README.md

 from the third song)
 * `/playall <url>` Enqueues all songs from a playlist specified at the URL
 * `/playrand <url> <num>` Fetches all songs in the playlist, but take a random amount of songs from the list.
+* `/search <term> [num]` Searches a given term on YouTube and returns the first `num` results. `num` defaults to 5 and cannot be greater than 25.
+Will include a selection menu for which songs in the result you'd like to enqueue.
 * `/queue [page]` Lists current songs queued.
 10 songs are displayed per page.
 You can specify the page in the optional argument.
 By default displays the first page.
 * `/shuffle` - Shuffles the queue.